 We have worked with numerous insurers, national and regional, to understand the effects of their changes in reimbursement and organizational structure on care quality and utilization.
 Most of these studies are observational, and some involve case studies with faculty at Harvard Business School.

 Changes in health care costs depend, in part, on how physicians are organized and paid as well as on external events that might influence their behavior.
 Current HCP studies utilize natural experiments to better understand how physician factors influence care outcomes and utilization.
 Faculty investigate the potential impact of changing reimbursement for primary care services and how incentives aimed at individual physicians affect the quality of care.

 Prescription drug costs are a persistent focus of policy concern.
 The government has a large influence in the workings of this market through insurance design (Medicare, Medicaid, and the Marketplaces) and FDA regulations.
 Faculty are engaged in the study of Medicare drug payment policy, FDA regulatory design and private insurance purchasing of prescription drugs.

 Role of the Consumer

-Over the last decade, there has been increasing interest in how patients (“consumers”) can play a more active role in their health.
-The hope is that consumerism will drive improvements in quality and decreases in spending.
-At HCP we have been studying whether consumers can effectively use price and quality information to select their providers.
-We are in the midst of numerous studies of “convenience-care” options such as retail clinics and direct-to-consumer telemedicine and their impact on costs, quality, and access in the health care system.
+Over the last decade, there has been increasing interest in how patients (“consumers”) can play more active roles in their own health and health care.
+We have been studying whether consumers can effectively use price and quality information to select their providers, and are now in the midst of numerous studies of “convenience-care” options such as retail clinics and direct-to-consumer telemedicine and how these impact health care costs, quality, and access